lsegg/scraper-api-challenge/README.md

 E.g. `node cli-scraper.js examples/input1.html examples/selector1.json`

+The results will be logged in the console and written in the _scrapedData.json_ file inside the examples folder.

-## API Usage
+## API Usage ✅

 1. Run `npm run dev` to start the server.
-2. Use postman to make your API requests.
+2. Use curl, postman or another API testing tool to make your API requests.
-3. The body should be a JSON with html and selectors properties.
-In case of repetitive data, the property _\_\_root_ is required.
+3. The HTTP method should be POST and the body should be a JSON with html and selectors properties:

+- _html_ can either be an html file stringified or a web URl.
+- _selectors_ is an object of keys with css selectors as values.
+- In case of repetitive data, the property _\_\_root_ is required.

+E.g. `curl -X POST http://localhost:3000/scrape -H "Content-Type: application/json" -d '{"html": "https://github.com/", "selectors": "examples/selector3.json"}'`

 ## Requirements ⚙️